Xetibo/ReSet-Doc/sections/introduction.typ

 graphical and command line interface.

-With further work, more plugins can be introduced that could bridge the gap to full desktop environments as explain in the original ReSet paper. @reset-paper
+With further work, more plugins can be introduced that could bridge the gap to full desktop environments as explained in the original ReSet paper. @reset-paper